 - Graduate Record Examination.
 GRE scores are considered along with GPA and other application components.
 GRE scores must be submitted through CSDCAS by choosing the MSU designation (code 0741).

 CSDCAS application service.
 Students will submit applications through CSDCAS and those who are accepted to the program and commit to attending Missouri State University will be required to complete an application to the MSU Graduate College.
 Information will be supplied when admission is offered.
-For instructions on the CSDCAS application process, please visit the CSDCAS website at www.csdcas.org.
+For instructions on the CSDCAS application process, please visit the CSDCAS website at www.csdcas.org and click on program directory.

 The Essential Functions of Audiologists, Speech-Language Pathologists and Educators of the Deaf and Hard of Hearing establish the expectations and requisite abilities considered necessary for professionals in the field of audiology, speech-language pathology and education of the deaf and hard of hearing.
 Students in the MSU Department of Communication Sciences and Disorders are to achieve the level of competency required for graduation and practice.
 It is recognized that degrees of ability vary widely among individuals.
 Admission candidates who feel they may not be able to acquire the essential functions set forth are encouraged to contact the Department of Communication Sciences and Disorders.
 Any admission candidate who may require academic accommodations to fulfill the essential functions due to a disability is encouraged to contact the Office of Disability Support Services, Office of Student Life and Development at 417-836-4192 (voice) or 417-836-6792 (TTY).
 The Department of Communication Sciences and Disorders at Missouri State University seeks to ensure that qualified persons with disabilities are not denied admission or subject to discrimination in admissions.
 The Department is committed to enabling students by any reasonable means or accommodations to complete their course of study.